 What Kind of Bicycle Do You Need?

 I could talk all day about all the different kind of bicycles, but here are a few commute worthy versions.
 Usually I tell friends to get a hybrid bike since it’s the most versatile (mentioned at the end of this list).
+Bikes Online also has great categorization of their bike offerings that you can check out.
 If you plan to ride with other people, it’s good to have the same type of bike so you’ll go similar speeds.

 - Commute is short and not too hilly?
 Get an upright dutch-style or other “city/urban” bike.
 I ride my Public C7 around San Francisco and it is so chill.
 The 7 speed gear cluster with a super low gear allows me to tackle San Francisco hills with ease, although maybe I’m just used to it (and I know the low elevation routes!).